RaspAP/plugins/README.md

 ### Requirements
 1. Modify the `.gitmodules` file to include your plugin repository as a submodule.
-2. Update the `plugins.manifest` file by incrementing the `id` value and including your plugin's details.
+2. Update the `manifest.json` file by incrementing the `id` value and including your plugin's details.

 ### Detailed instructions
 1. Fork this repository: